realnerdo/uideveloper-test/README.md

 #### Design

-- The design is a blank canvasdist - we're keen to see what you come up with
+- The design is a blank canvas - we're keen to see what you come up with
+- We're looking for pixel perfection using current design concepts
+- Add links in NOTES.md for any inspiration you had for your design

 #### Development